The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Introduction

-The materials, that host coexisting itinerant and localized states, exhibit a rich phenomenology including, heavy-fermi liquid behavior, metallic magnetism, high-$T_c$ superconductivity and non-Fermi liquid behavior~\cite{lohneysen1998heavy,von1996non,von1998magnetic,nakatsuji2000quasi,schroder2000onset,anisimov2002orbital,senthil2003fractionalized,Stewart2001non,custers2003break,custers2003break,senthil2004weak,coleman2007heavy,gegenwart2008quantum,vojta2010orbital}.
-Of particular interest are phase transitions, where the lattice of local moments melts into a metallic state~\cite{schroder2000onset,lohneysen1998heavy,custers2003break,yuan2003observation,gegenwart2008quantum,aoki2019review,jiao2020chiral}.
+Materials that host coexisting itinerant and localized states, exhibit a plethora of exotic phases such as heavy-fermi liquids, metallic magnets, high-$T_c$ superconductors and non-Fermi liquids~\cite{lohneysen1998heavy,von1996non,von1998magnetic,nakatsuji2000quasi,schroder2000onset,anisimov2002orbital,senthil2003fractionalized,Stewart2001non,custers2003break,custers2003break,senthil2004weak,coleman2007heavy,gegenwart2008quantum,vojta2010orbital}.
+However, what makes them especially interesting is the existence of quantum phase transitions, where the lattice of local moments melts into a metallic state~\cite{schroder2000onset,lohneysen1998heavy,custers2003break,yuan2003observation,gegenwart2008quantum,aoki2019review,jiao2020chiral,li2021continuous}.
 Such a transition is not captured by the Ginzburg-Landau paradigm because it must include a whole Fermi surface that emerges at the quantum critical point~\cite{senthil2003fractionalized,senthil2004weak,vojta2010orbital}.
-The phases on the two sides of the transition can also be novel, including fractional and heavy Fermi liquids.
-What controls the sequence of phases and the nature of the critical points between them is still debated.
-However, the comparison between theory and experiment becomes challenging due to the complex microscopics of the materials presumed to realize this physics.
-For this reason, a controlled experimental realization of such a minimal model may help remove some of the uncertainty.
+What controls the different ground states, and the nature of the quantum critical point separating them, is still debated.
+However, the comparison between theory and experiment becomes challenging due to the complex structure of the materials which realize this physics.
+For this reason, a controlled experimental realization of such a minimal model is highly desirable.